basho/basho_docs/source/languages/en/riak/quickstart.md

 ## Start Up Five Nodes

-Now that Riak is built, we are going to use [Rebar](https://github.com/basho/rebar), a packaging and build system for Erlang applications, to get five self-contained Riak nodes running on your machine.
+Now that Riak is built, use [Rebar](https://github.com/basho/rebar), a packaging and build system for Erlang applications, to get five self-contained Riak nodes running on your machine.
 When you put Riak into production, Rebar will enable you to ship a pre-built Riak package to your deployment machines.
 But for now, we'll just stick to the five nodes.
-You can set the number of nodes you wish to create via `DEVNODES` To start these up, run:
+You can set the number of nodes you wish to create via `DEVNODES`.
+To start up five nodes:

 ```bash
 make devrel DEVNODES=5